Teach English in Japan

 $1825

-Budget for first month of teaching
+Budget for first month teaching:

 Transportation to Your Placement